wentam/bottom-bracket/README.typ

 though: the less each layer leaks, the higher we can stack abstractions without accumulating frustrating behaviors and performance issues.

-ARRP embraces the bottom-up philosophy.
+Bottom-bracket embraces the bottom-up philosophy.
 It is built for bottom-up abstraction (enabled by macros) to minimize abstraction leakage.
 In contrast to most lisps, it does not start at a high-level of abstraction, but starts right at the machine-language level.

-// TODO talk about how ARRP also makes it so that you can always build towards the target problem
+// TODO talk about how BB also makes it so that you can always build towards the target problem
 // from any abstraction in a goo-like way.

-= ARRP's lifecycle: read -> expand macros -> print
+= Bottom-bracket's lifecycle: read -> expand macros -> print

 That's it!
 That's the whole thing!